EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 > ***2.3-3***
 >
-> Use mathematical induction to show that when $n$ is an exact power of 2, the solution of the recurrence
+> Use mathematical induction to show that when *n* is an exact power of 2, the solution of the recurrence
 >
 > $T\left(n\right) = \begin{cases}
 > 2                         &\text{if } n = 2 \\\\